Some Chinese vent over Alibaba's big foreign stakeholders

 “Calling someone ‘traitor’ has been (a custom) since the May Fourth period,” said Zhang Ming, a professor of international relations at Beijing’s Renmin University, referencing student demonstrations in 1919 against Japan receiving Chinese territory from Germany after the First World War.

-“When it comes to why Chinese people make a big fuss, it relates to China’s environment: China’s officials don’t stop this kind of behavior,” said Zhang.
-“These past couple of years, there’s been a massive clamor for populism and nationalism.”
+“When it comes to why Chinese people make a big fuss, it relates to China’s environment: China’s officials don’t stop this kind of behaviour,” said Zhang.
+“These past couple of years, there’s been a massive clamour for populism and nationalism.”